11 min read

 Healthy Diet

 Helping yourself with any health concern always starts at the plate as a crucial lifestyle intervention and long-term investment in yourself.
-Maintaining (or starting) a healthy diet and giving your body the vital nutrients it needs to function is also essential for stimulating hair growth and preventing further hair loss.
+Maintaining (or starting) a healthy diet and giving your body the vital nutrients it needs to function, as well as natural remedies, are also essential for stimulating hair growth and preventing further hair loss.
 Did you know that a good holistic practitioner will look at the state of your hair, skin, and nails to see if you’re getting sufficient nutrition?
 If the peripheries of your body are not getting enough, neither is the inside.

 Key dietary tips: